Events

 Tripadvisor Traveller Rating:

-See the majestic Andrew Lloyd Webber's award-winning musical, The Phantom of the Opera at His Majesty's Theatre.
-Image courtesy of SEE Tickets.
+See Andrew Lloyd Webber's award-winning musical, The Phantom of the Opera at His Majesty's Theatre.
+Image courtesy of Johan Persson.

 Showstopping costume design and staging